How to Find your Life Purpose

 To go back to yourself at 7, you can travel inwards in a self-guided meditation.

-- Sit comfortably, close your eyes, and focus inwards.
+- Sit comfortably, close your eyes, and begin to focus internally.

-- The answer that appears is the first thread to pull to get to the root of your authentic self.
-The answer may appear in the form of picture, memory, or symbol in the white ball.
+- The answer may appear in the form of picture, memory, or symbol in your mind’s eye.
+The answer that appears is the first thread to pull to get to the root of your authentic self.

 Rachel is a psychotherapist, soul path coach, and energy healer practising in Sydney’s Northern Beaches and remotely online.
-Formally trained in Social Work (BSW, MSW) and Psychology (BA), Rachel integrated spiritual awareness into psychotherapy and inner work.
-This enables her to practice in tune to your soul and provide healing facilitation on higher levels than conventional healing modalities.
+Formally trained in Mental Health Social Work (MSW) and Psychology (BA), Rachel integrates spiritual awareness into psychotherapy and inner work.
+This enables her to practice in tune to your soul and provide healing facilitation multi-dimensionally.